Kinkelin/WordleCompetition/README.md

 Executing this file allows playing the game in the browser with AI support.
 Simply relay the ingame information to the AI via console input.

+# Official wordle word list
+The word list of the official wordle game consists of 12972 words: [combined_wordlist.txt](data/official/combined_wordlist.txt)<br>
+Around 2500 of them are used as the daily wordles: [shuffled_real_wordles.txt](data/official/shuffled_real_wordles.txt).

 # WordleJudge.py
+Analysis has shown the daily wordles are significantly more frequently used words than the average allowed guess word.
+This is something human players automatically adjust for - they are more likely to guess 'water' than 'pekoe' (a specific tea).

-Helper class to take into account how common words are in the English language.
+The WordleJudge class takes into account how common words are in the English language.
-Use an instance of this class and call `is_wordle_probability(word)` to factor word usage frequency into your decision making.
+Use an instance of this class and call `is_wordle_probability(word)` to factor word usage frequency into your decision-making.

 # Hard Mode rules
 This is an optional setting in the official game.
 - Standard rules apply
 - Guesses must follow already known information.
 Revealed letters have to be part of the guess, if possible at the right position.

-# Official wordle word list
-The word list of the official wordle game consists of 12972 words: [combined_wordlist.txt](data/official/combined_wordlist.txt)<br>
-Around 2500 of them are used as the daily wordles: [shuffled_real_wordles.txt](data/official/shuffled_real_wordles.txt).

 # Unofficial word lists
 In the data folder a few unofficial word lists can be found: